 Non-Ohio, U.S. residents are charged a combined instructional and general fee of $301.03 per credit hour.
 This fee includes a $277.03 instructional fee and a $24.00 general fee.

 International students are charged a fee of $361.24 per credit hour.
 This fee includes a $329.74 instructional fee and a $31.50 general fee.

 |per additional semester credit hour||per additional semester credit hour||per additional semester credit hour|

 The Application, Records, and ID fee defrays the cost of enrolling at the college, including application and permanent record maintenance, and the cost of one student identification card which can be obtained in the semester the fee is paid or a future semester.
 The fee is assessed at the time of initial registration, and is non-refundable.
 For students who were not charged and/or did not pay a Matriculation fee or Application, Records, and ID fee during a prior quarter/semester for any reason, the Application, Records, and ID fee is charged and due the current semester of registration in which the fee is invoiced to the students account.
 International students may be assessed an Application, Records, and ID fee different from domestic students to offset the costs of doing business.

 Instructional and General Fees

-The resident credit hour fee of $132.60 per credit hour includes a $119.10 instructional fee and a $13.50 general fee.
+Effective Autumn Semester 2013 through Summer Semester 2014, the resident credit hour fee of $132.60 per credit hour includes a $119.10 instructional fee and a $13.50 general fee.
 The general fee defrays the cost of registration, student activities services, and student support services of a non-instructional nature.
 Fees for non-Ohio residents and international students reflect a similar prorated instructional and general fee amount.